-What Is the Net Profit Margin Ratio?
+What Is the Net Profit Margin?

 Find out How Your Net Profit Margin Ratio Affects Your Business

-The Net Profit Margin Ratio Calculation
+Net Profit Margin Formula

-Interpreting the Net Profit Margin Ratio
+Interpreting Your Net Profit Margin

 Companies that generate greater profit per dollar of sales are more efficient.
 Companies with high net profit margin ratios are also better able to survive a product line that doesn't meet expectations or a period of economic contraction.